 - Special Events and Attractions: If you visit Acadia in late September, don’t miss the Acadia Night Sky Festival, a celebration of the region’s astronomical assets.

-2. The Badlands and Black Hills – North and South Dakota
+2. The Badlands and Black Hills – North Dakota, South Dakota & Wyoming

 The western Dakotas don’t usually get much attention, but this vast, sparsely populated region is home to three national parks: Badlands and Wind Cave in South Dakota, and Theodore Roosevelt in North Dakota.
-There’s also Black Hills National Forest and several national grasslands.
+Interspersed among them are Black Hills National Forest and several national grasslands.

 Badlands is so stark and otherworldly that the park convincingly served as an alien planet in “Starship Troopers.”
 Theodore Roosevelt also harbors the rocky, arid terrain commonly known as badlands, though it’s also known for majestic grasslands and thriving bison herds.

 Meanwhile, the heavily forested Black Hills occupy the most rugged patch of ground between the Rocky Mountains and the Appalachians.
-Iconic Mount Rushmore lurks deep within them, while even larger Crazy Horse Memorial is slowly emerging nearby.
+Iconic Mount Rushmore lurks deep within them, while even larger Crazy Horse Memorial is slowly emerging nearby (though it won’t be completed for decades).
 South of the heart of the Black Hills lies Wind Cave National Park, which contains one of the world’s longest cave systems – and more bison.

-- Entrance Fee: At Theodore Roosevelt National Park, a seven-day vehicle pass is $10 and a seven-day bike pass is $5.
-At Badlands, a seven-day vehicle pass is $15 and a seven-day bike pass is $7.
-It costs $11 to park at Mount Rushmore National Memorial, so you should hike in if possible.
-Wind Cave National Park is free to enter and park at.
-Cave tours are available and fees range from $10 to $30 depending on the tour.
-Children between the ages of six and sixteen gain half-price admission, and those five and under are free.
+- Entrance Fee: At Theodore Roosevelt National Park, a seven-day vehicle pass is $25 and a seven-day bike/hike pass is $12.
+At Badlands, a seven-day vehicle pass is $20 and a seven-day bike/hike pass is $10.
+It costs $10 to park at Mount Rushmore National Memorial, so you should hike in if possible.
+Wind Cave National Park is free to enter, park in, and explore.
+Admission to the cave complex is by tour only.
+Fees range from $10 to $30 depending on the tour.
+Children between the ages of six and sixteen pay half-price admission, and those five and under are free.
+Crazy Horse Memorial charges $12 per person, with a maximum charge per car of $30 – so carpool if at all possible.

-- How to Get There: The Badlands and Black Hills cover a huge territory, spanning 100 miles east to west and at least 300 miles north to south.
+- How to Get There: The Badlands and Black Hills cover a huge territory, spanning nearly 200 miles east to west and at least 300 miles north to south.
 The closest airport to Badlands, Wind Cave, and the Black Hills is outside Rapid City, South Dakota (nonstops to Dallas, Denver, Phoenix, Salt Lake City, Chicago, and Minneapolis start at about $200).
 From there, all the major South Dakota attractions are less than an hour and a half by car.
 Theodore Roosevelt is roughly five hours north of Rapid City, a long but beautiful drive.
-If you want to focus on that area, fly into Bismarck, North Dakota (nonstops to Minneapolis, Denver, Las Vegas, Dallas, Chicago, and Orlando start at about $150) and rent a car.
+If you want to focus on that area, fly into Bismarck, North Dakota (nonstops to Minneapolis, Denver, Las Vegas, Dallas, Chicago, and Orlando start at about $150, but vary by season) and rent a car.
 From there, it’s a two- to three-hour drive to the park entrance.
+Expect to pay at least $30 per day for economy rentals in Bismarck and Rapid City, and more during peak tourist periods.

-- Where to Stay: If you’re looking for a proper hotel or motel near Badlands, the towns of Interior and Wall have plenty.
+- Where to Stay: If you’re looking for a proper hotel or motel near Badlands, the towns of Interior and Wall (home of the always-weird, but always free, Wall Drug) have plenty.
 Local Days Inn rates start near $60 in May and October.
 For camping, the primitive Sage Creek Campground is free and the more comfortable Cedar Pass Campground is $18 per night.
-In the Black Hills, cheap rustic cabins and campgrounds abound in the shoulder seasons, with many open year-round and some less than $10 per night.
+In the Black Hills, cheap rustic cabins and campgrounds abound in the shoulder seasons, with many open year-round.
+About half are free; most of the rest cost less than $10 per night.
 Theodore Roosevelt has two campgrounds: Cottonwood and Juniper.
 Each cost $10 per night.
-There’s also a campground called Roundup Group Horse, but it’s very difficult to reserve.
+There’s also a campground called Roundup Group Horse ($40 per group, per night), but it’s very difficult to reserve.

 - What to Do: Both Badlands and Theodore Roosevelt have looping drives that offer great opportunities for photographing rock formations – and, if you’re lucky, bison herds.
 These can typically be done in the course of a leisurely morning.
 Also, Black Hills is a hiker’s paradise.
 Choose from gentle walks like the two-mile Dutchman Loop or strenuous climbs like five-mile Harney Peak North.
 Wind Cave has easy to moderate hiking too, but the cave is the real draw.
 It’s worth paying for a tour, which typically lasts one to two hours and features a moderate walk through tight passages, majestic caverns, and bizarre underground formations.